- This event has passed.

-We are organising a stimulating workshop about digital commons and re-thinking democracy, on the 26th of May in Brussels, with the support of Oikos.
+We organised a Thinking Day about digital commons and re-thinking democracy, on the 26 May in Brussels, with the support of Oikos.

 The 21st century democracy in Europe is in dire straits.
 Citizens feel disconnected with politics, and a growing distrust has led to the lowest participation in European elections ever in 2014.
 According to the latest Eurobarometer, a staggering 54% of citizens thinks that their voice doesn’t count in the EU.
 Democracy seems overdue for a profound upgrade.
 How can we reverse the erosion?

 Our digitising society forms a fertile breeding ground for citizens to get organized in innovative ways, and gain more power to influence and even co-create policy decisions that affect their lives.
 Digital initiatives like online knowledge centres and participation platforms are popping up all over Europe.
 What is the potential of these technologies to transform and rethink democracy?
 What are the threats?
 And how can local governments anticipate to this growing tendency?

 (W)E-Democracy takes a look from different angles at promising (citizen) initiatives who employ digital tools to strengthen democracy.
 We invited Lina Dencik from Cardiff University to talk about citizen rights in a digitised society.
 We then discussed two successful online platforms: CitizenLab, introduced to us by founder Wietse Van Ransbeeck and DemocracyOS France, presented by its President Caroline Corbal.
 Next, Xabier E. Barandiaran and Arnau Monterde from Decidim Barcelona shared their experiences with open democracy on city level.
 Last but not least, Imade Annouri, Green Member of Flemish Parliament, and Dóra Björt Guðjónsdóttir, Chair of the Young Pirates in Iceland, reflected on the possibilities of e-democracy for political parties.